 The lens is a 45mm f2.8

 Isconar (a lens made by the Isco Company, which made lenses for many German cameras) with a ten speed Prontor shutter.
 The aperture and shutter speed rings can be locked so that they adjust synchronously.
 The black lever protruding from the lens barrel is the unlock switch.
 The aperture/shutter speed combination settings can also be read against an EV scale on the lens barrel.
-For an explanation of EV numbers, see my article The Exposure Value System (EVS) at Ezine Articles.
+For an explanation of EV numbers, see the article The Exposure Value System (EVS) at Ezine Articles.

 In 1960 the Super P cost £19 19s 11d; the equivalent of just over a week's average UK wages (circa £18).

 35mm film cameras use a length of film enclosed in single-spool, light-tight, metal cassette to produce 36 x 24mm negatives, which is known by the terms "135", or "35mm" film.
 The idiom 135 was introduced by Kodak in about 1934, and is little more than a numeric name to distinguish it from other film formats, e.g. 110, 120, 126, 127, 820, etc. The alternative name of 35mm is descriptive of its width, although in reality, the film is a tiny bit narrower than 35mm: it's actually about 1 3/8 inches wide (or 34.9mm), because at its inception, 135 film was made by cutting another standard size film strip - 2 3/4 inch - in half.
 35mm film first became available in 1913, although it was patented some years earlier.

 Follow this link for information on the Rapid film system, which loaded standard 35mm film in a different form of cassette.